What Is Sedation Dentistry

 Sedation Dentistry is often mistakenly thought to induce sleep.
 In fact, most sedatives allow the patient to stay awake during the procedure.
 Sleepiness is a side effect of some medications, but nitrous oxide, oral conscious sedation, and IV sedation only work to calm anxiety throughout the dental visit.

-Sedation dentistry is popular because most sedatives can be taken by mouth, meaning no injections, no anxiety, and no pain.
+Sedation dentistry is popular because most sedatives can be taken by mouth, meaning no anxiety, and no pain.
 Some sedatives work so effectively that even the smells and details of the procedure cannot be recalled afterward.
 Safety and compliance are two important aspects of treatments, so sedation dentistry offers both the individual and the dentist the best alternative.

 Whatever the form of sedative, it is essential to be accompanied by a caregiver.
 Sometimes, sedatives are provided the night before the dental visit, which means that driving to or from the appointment is not advisable.

-The most popular types of dental sedatives are nitrous oxide, oral conscious sedation, and IV sedation.
+The most popular types of dental sedatives are oral conscious sedation, and IV sedation.
 Different levels of sedation (mild, moderate and deep) can be utilized depending on individual needs.
 Before administering any sedative, the dentist must analyze the full medical history of the patient, as well as taking note of any current medications.

 IV Sedation – Intravenous sedation is a moderate type of sedation.
 Patients who have previously experienced IV sedation often report feeling like they slept through the entire procedure.
 Generally, IV sedation is used for shorter treatments.
 It is administered via direct injection into the bloodstream, which means the effects are immediate.
 Sometimes patients feel groggy and sleepy when the IV sedatives are withdrawn.
 This is why it is important to bring a designated driver for the drive home.